Can auto insurance companies check your phone records? (2024 Insurance Rules)

 Can insurance companies tap your phone?

 Insurance companies cannot legally tap your phone, which includes listening to your calls or reading your messages, without explicit permission or a legal warrant.
+So you don’t need to worry about can insurance investigators tap your phone, as they can’t do so without permission.

 Can insurance companies check your driving record?